 Putniņš Tālis J.

 Tālis Putniņš is affiliated with the Stockholm School of Economics in Riga, the Baltic International Centre for Economic Policy Studies, and the University of Technology Sydney.
 He has been a Visiting Scholar at Columbia University and New York University.
-His main research interests include financial markets, market microstructure, market manipulation, insider trading, and shadow economies.
-His research has been published in leading international peer-reviewed journals including the Journal of Financial Economics, Management Science, Journal of Financial and Quantitative Analysis, Journal of Financial Intermediation, Review of Finance, and Experimental Economics.
+His main research interests include financial markets, market microstructure, market manipulation, insider trading, asset pricing, and shadow economies.
+His research has been published in leading international peer-reviewed journals including the Review of Financial Studies, Journal of Financial Economics, Management Science, Journal of Financial and Quantitative Analysis, Review of Finance, and Experimental Economics.
 Tālis is an Associate Editor of the Baltic Journal of Economics.
-Tālis has done consulting and policy work for governments, stock exchanges, and financial institutions and served as an expert witness in legal cases in Europe and Australia.
+Tālis has done consulting and policy work for governments, stock exchanges, and financial institutions and served as an expert witness in legal cases in Europe, Asia, and Australia.
 Talis has a PhD in financial economics from the University of Sydney.

 Ph.D., University of Sydney

 Bachelor of Engineering (IT & T) with First Class Honours, University of Adelaide

 Bachelor of Finance, University of Adelaide

 Financial market microstructure, including market manipulation, insider trading, liquidity, price discovery, high-frequency trading

 Patel, V., T.J.
 Putniņš, D. Michayluk, and S. Foley, (2020), “Price discovery in stock and options markets”, Journal of Financial Markets Vol. 47, No. 1, pp. 1–28.